NetApp/eseries-perf-analyzer/README.md

 ### Starting It Up
 It's pretty simple: run the start.sh script.
 This will begin the process of building, setting up, and running everything.
 When you want to stop it, run the stop.sh script.
 If you're trying to monitor the status of any of these tools, you can do so using standard Docker commands.
 To remove any current container instances, run the clean.sh script after stopping.

+When you run this script, it will prompt you for a confirmation on whether or not you wish to continue and allow the script to download the default container images.
+If you wish to update to a newer image tag, you can cancel out and do so now.

+We've done our best to ensure that the configured Docker images not only build and work in most environments, but that they are also well-used and tested by the community, and don't have security holes.
+New security issues are found all of the time, however, and we may not be able to update the image tags immediately.
+You may choose to change the image tags to a newer or different version, just be aware that we haven't tested that variation and you might run into problems with the build or at runtime.

 Once everything is started, you have access to several pages to control and configure.

 #### Accessing the Web Services Proxy